leandromoreira/cdn-up-and-running/README.md

 ## Learning by testing - let's change the cache ttl (max age)

 This project should engage you to experiment, change parameters values, run load testing, and check the results.
-I think this can be a great loop to learn by testing.
+I think this loop can be a great to learn.
 Let's try to see what happens when we change the cache behavior.

 ### 1s